dangarmat/dangarmat.github.io/_posts/2018-06-11-NHL-Goalies.md

  further feature engineering and additional variables.
 Most variation is around games played and a bit around success of performance in those games played.
 Everyone is tall, and granularity is only at the inch level, so it seems height isn't the biggest area of variation.

+Is there any new knowledge discoverable in this data set?
 One particularly relevant question is who stands out in their group?

 ## 4. Outliers
 So one thing we can do to build on this work is look for outliers.